KhronosGroup/glTF-Sample-Models/2.0/IridescentDishWithOlives/README.md

 Olives have been added to assist in judging refraction and occlusion.

-The upper surfaces of the glassDish and goldLeaf use a precomputed ambient occlusion texture which simulates how the olives occlude lighting on the surfaces below them.
-Rasterizers may use this texture to occlude the IBL, while pathtracers will calculate the occlusion themselves.
+The upper surfaces of the glassDish and goldLeaf use a texture for precomputed ambient occlusion which simulates how the olives occlude lighting on the surfaces below them.
+Rasterizers may use this texture to occlude the IBL, while pathtracers will ignore the texture and calculate the occlusion themselves.

 ![screenshot](screenshot/glassDish_occlusion.jpg)